JETSCAPE/SummerSchool2020/SMASH_session/README.md

   By default SMASH output will be in the folders `data/0`, `data/1`, etc.
   Open the latest `data/?` folder and look at the files there.
   There is config.yaml there, it is just a full copy of SMASH configuration to keep record of what was done.
 And there is a `particle_lists.oscar` file.
+This is the one we want to look at.
-  It contains the particles SMASH generated.
+  It contains the particles that SMASH generated.
 Open it and you should see something like this:

   ```
    #!OSCAR2013 particle_lists t x y z mass p0 px py pz pdg ID charge